smscommunity/sms-guide/_game/categories.md

 Every shine from all 7 non-hub worlds, meaning 8 episodes, 2 hidden shines and 1 100-coin shine, amounting to (2 + 7 × 11 = 79 shines).
 * **96 Shines**
 Every physical shine, meaning each one from 79 shines plus the additional 17 Delfino (hub-world) shines.
+* **Any% Hoverless**
+Beat the final boss starting from a fresh file without using the hover nozzle.

 **Shine Rush**
 Categories starting from after Airstrip with the goal of collecting shines (physical or from blue coins) as quickly as possible.